Skip to content

 High-resolution scanning at 1200 dpi or above (flatbed or specialised document scanners with calibrated illumination) supports sub-stroke analysis: measuring stroke width at defined positions, quantifying pen-lift gaps, and mapping ink density variation (heavier deposit at slow-speed curve apexes, lighter at stroke tips) for comparison across exemplars and the questioned signature.

-The Clifford Irving "Howard Hughes" autobiography forgeries (US, 1972) were among the first high-profile cases to systematically apply both handwriting comparison and ink analysis in combination.
-Irving forged correspondence from the reclusive billionaire Howard Hughes to support a claimed authorised biography contract with McGraw-Hill.
-The handwriting examination, conducted by Paul Osborn (son of Albert Osborn), identified 24 features consistent with the known Hughes exemplars and later identified pen-speed reduction and proportional inconsistencies when the examiner set was expanded.
-The case established the principle that a forger who has studied a target extensively can achieve a high level of visual similarity while still leaving dynamic-feature evidence of forgery.
+The Clifford Irving "Howard Hughes" autobiography forgeries (US, 1972) were among the first high-profile cases to apply handwriting comparison and ink analysis in combination.
+Irving forged correspondence purportedly from Howard Hughes to support a claimed authorised biography contract with McGraw-Hill.
+The handwriting examination, conducted by Paul Osborn (son of Albert Osborn), identified 24 features consistent with known Hughes exemplars; subsequent expansion of the exemplar set revealed pen-speed reduction and proportional inconsistencies.
+The case demonstrated that a forger who has studied a target extensively can achieve close visual similarity while still leaving dynamic-feature evidence of forgery.

 The Konrad Kujau Hitler Diaries forgeries (West Germany, 1983) demonstrated the limits of handwriting examination when exampler selection is compromised.
-Three independent handwriting examiners in Germany and Switzerland compared the diaries against "genuine" Hitler exemplars supplied by Kujau, who had forged both the diaries and the exemplars.
+Three handwriting examiners compared the diaries against exemplars that had also been forged by Kujau: Max Frei-Sulzer, former head of the forensic science department of the Zurich police (Switzerland); Ordway Hilton, an American document examiner based in South Carolina; and a third expert employed by the German police.
 Their opinions of consistency were accurate given the comparison material: the forged exemplars and forged diaries were produced by the same hand.
 The authentication failure was resolved by document examination: the paper contained optical brighteners (first commercially produced in 1954), the binding thread contained polyester, and the ink contained chloride compounds, all inconsistent with the claimed 1940s provenance.
 This case established the doctrine that ink and paper examination must precede or parallel handwriting comparison in historical-document authenticity cases.

 The Martin Luther King Jr. signature disputes (US, multiple litigations, 1970s-2000s) involved wills, book inscriptions, and correspondence bearing signatures that were challenged as posthumous additions.
 Examiners from the FBI, from private practice, and from university laboratories produced conflicting opinions that turned partly on exemplar selection and partly on the threshold for natural variation in a signer who was under extraordinary time pressure through much of his later career.
 These cases drove the development of formal natural-variation protocols that are now incorporated in SWGDOC guidelines.